florenceasitwas/site/_texts/misc/bigallo_hotspots.md

 [Read More]

-Of the original audience hall's appearance, little to nothing remains.
-Renovations in the late 18th century completely changed the external appearance of the residence
+Of the original audience hall's appearance, little remains.
+Renovations in the late 18th century completely changed the external appearance of the residence dramatically, as can be seen in a detail from the Rustici Codex.
+The interior of the Misericordia's initial property also changed,

 In order to revive the structure's original appearance, we must turn to the 15th century Rustici codex, wherein a small illustration displays what the building once looked like.
 The old structure actually consisted of two interpolated buildings that lacked the symmetrical harmony of the current layout.
 The 1515 predella painting by Ridolfo Ghirlandaio, though inaccurate in depicting the oratory, matches the image of the hallway and residence as seen in the Rustici codex.